Emergent universal statistics in nonequilibrium systems with dynamical scale selection: Methods

-\textbf{Methods\\} \textbf{Faraday wave experiments.} A schematic of the experimental setup is presented in Fig.~S1.
-An acrylic sheet with a star-like cut out was fitted inside a circular aluminum bath.
-For the results discussed in the main text, the shape of the inner boundary was given by $R(\theta)=R_b+A_b\cos(k_b\theta)$ with $R_b=66.8$ mm, $A_b=8.1$ mm, and $k_b=8$ (Fig.~S1b).
-Other boundary shapes were also tested (see Supplementary Information).
-The inner cavity was filled up to $H=1.7$ mm with deionized water with density $\rho=998$ kg m$^{-3}$, viscosity $\nu=1$ cSt, and surface tension $\sigma=72.8$ mN m$^{-1}$.
+\textbf{Faraday wave experiments.} A schematic of the experimental setup is presented in Fig.~\ref{fig:SM_schematic}. {A circular aluminum bath with inner radius $R=79$ mm} was filled up to $H=1.7$ mm with deionized water with density $\rho=998$ kg m$^{-3}$, viscosity $\nu=1$ cSt, and surface tension $\sigma=72.8$ mN m$^{-1}$.
 A meniscus of characteristic size $l_c\sim2.7$ mm spontaneously formed along the border, where $l_c=\sqrt{\sigma/(\rho g)}$ denotes the capillary length, and $g$ the gravitational acceleration.
 The bath was mounted on an optical table (Newport SG-34-4 custom breadboard, $3.0'\times 4.0'\times 4.3''$) and vibrated vertically by an electromagnetic shaker (Modal Shop, 2110E) with an external power amplifier (Modal Shop, 2050E09-FS) at acceleration $\Gamma(t)=D\cos(\omega t)$, where $D$ and $f=\omega/2\pi$ are the prescribed maximum acceleration and vibrational frequency, respectively.
-The shaker was connected to the bath by a thin steel rod coupled with a linear air bearing (PI L.P., $4\times4''$ cross section, $6.5''$ long hollow bar) that ensures a spatially uniform vibration to within 0.1$\%$.\cite{Harris2015a} The forcing was monitored through a data acquisition system (NI, USB-6343) with two piezoelectric accelerometers (PCB, 352C65), attached to the base plate on opposite sides of the drive shaft, and a closed-loop feedback ensured a constant acceleration amplitude to within $\pm0.002$g.\cite{Harris2015a}
+The shaker was connected to the bath by a thin steel rod coupled with a linear air bearing (PI L.P., $4\times4''$ cross section, $6.5''$ long hollow bar) that ensures a spatially uniform vibration to within 0.1$\%$. \cite{Harris2015a} The forcing was monitored through a data acquisition system (NI, USB-6343) with two piezoelectric accelerometers (PCB, 352C65), attached to the base plate on opposite sides of the drive shaft, and a closed-loop feedback ensured a constant acceleration amplitude to within $\pm0.002$g. \cite{Harris2015a}